evertramos/nginx-proxy-automation/README.md

 3. Change the file `docker-compose.yml` with you own settings:

 3.1.
-Use a specific network (optional)
+Set your PROXY Network

-In order to use an specific network add the following lines at the end of your file:
+Your wordpress container must be in the same network of your nginx proxy.
 ```bash
 networks:
   default: